Stealing Her Thoughts

 I also let her touch the love that the other Tzina feels for Shazira and me.

-The cold face is gone.
+We cry together, and the cold face is gone.

 In this inner world, I look like Tzina, but I wear the master’s robe with the four bands.